IGUHealth/IGUHealth/README.md

 - **packages/**

-  Code for various specifications and applications.
+  Library and application code.
 This includes iguhealth server, fhirpath, admin app and others.

 - **docker/**